RylanSchaeffer/rylanschaeffer.github.io/content/learning/kernel_methods/introduction.md

 $$g(x) = \langle w, x \rangle = y^T X (X^T X + \lambda I_D)^{-1} x$$

 However, another expression for $$w$$ exists, called the **dual solution**.
-It is this connection that gives rise to kernel methods.
+The connection between primal and dual solutions gives rise to kernel methods.
 In ordinary linear regression, we saw that the solution could be written as a linear combination of the training data; might something similar be possible in ridge linear regression?
 If we assume that $$w := X^T \alpha$$ for some $$\alpha$$, we find that: